alejandrosaenz117/fetch-cwe-list/README.md

 # fetch-cwe-list

-A simple Node.js module that fetches and parses the latest Common Weakness Enumeration (CWE) list
+A simple Node.js module that fetches, extracts, and parses the latest Common Weakness Enumeration (CWE) list from MITRE, returning it as a convenient JavaScript array of objects.
+This package handles downloading, unzipping, and parsing the official CWE XML data for you.

 ## Install